Luke Gambin

-Luke David Gambin (born 16 March 1993) is a professional footballer who last played as a winger for club Burgess Hill Town.
+Luke David Gambin (born 16 March 1993) is a professional footballer who plays as a winger for Cobham.
 Born in England, he represents the Malta national team.

 In 2025, Gambin became a player in the 1st season of the Baller League UK, a six-a-side indoor football competition.
 He was chosen to play for Wembley Rangers AFC, a team which is run by Ian Wright and Chloe Kelly.